josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🗝️_Politics_Memory_Work/⛩️_postmodern_gateway.md

 # 🚪 Postmodern Gateway
 **First created:** 2025-09-29 | **Last updated:** 2025-09-29
-*A threshold moment where society must decide whether to honour its stated principles or collapse into regression*
+*A threshold moment where society must decide whether to honour its stated principles or collapse into regression.*

 ---